nikitachubai/-data_engineering_samples/README.md

-My project is an educational project that I modified from the [Data Learn](https://github.com/Data-Learn/data-engineering) of the lessons.
+My projects is an educational project that I modified from [Data Learn](https://github.com/Data-Learn/data-engineering) lessons and will update from other open source education courses when possible.

-Our task is to create your own Git repository, where you can store your work, and we can then check it after completing the course.
+My main task is to create my own Git repository where I can store my works and projects, and colleagues, friends and other interested parties can view them.

-Where we implemented a test project for an Internet site with sales and their analytics in the form of a dashboard.